Work Visa in South Africa

 Critical Skills Work Visa

-This visa replaces both of the above mentioned work permits and is based on the General Work Visa with identical requirements, but requires in addition not only the confirmation of the applicant’s skills by the professional body of his or industry (no matter whether there is one or not), but also proof of an application for a certificate of registration with such body, section 18(5)(a) and (b)and a Certificate issued by SAQA, the South African Qualification Authority, confirming the foreign academic or educational credentials.
+This visa replaces both of the above mentioned work permits and is based on the General Work Visa with identical requirements, but requires in addition a certificate of registration with the professional body allocated to the skill by SAQA the South African Qualification Authority, and a letter confirming the foreign academic or educational credentials.

-The skills of the applicant have to be rated as “critical” in terms of the Shortage of Occupations List, which was already published by the Minister in 2014 and can be downloaded from our Law Library: eINFO on Shortage Occupations.
+The skills of the applicant have to be rated as “critical” in terms of the Critical Skills List, which was gazetted by the Minister in February 2022 and thereafter amended again in August 2022.

-There will no repatriation fees payable anymore, the visa can be issued for up to five years and is easily extendable subject to what was stated above.
-It continues to be free from any employer as the previous Exceptional Skills Permit, but will only be issued for 12 months if no employment contract is provided.
-In such case, please consult with Into SA prior to application as there are possible scenarios that may overcome this restriction.
+There are no repatriation fees payable anymore, the visa can be issued for up to five years and is easily extendable subject to what was stated above.